vangsscf/challenge-bravo/README.md

 ## Remove Currency

-This endpoint remove currencies from this application.
+This endpoint removes currencies from this application.
 Needs authentication.
 Default coins can't be removed.

 ### Request